mycupofthi/blog/README.md

 Add in any related banners or html blocks

+Add in content block ID for Share at bottom of blog post 56049

 If you're working on a blog post that requires a carousel of posts, add the following Content Block with an ID of 56041

 Add in footer Content Block at bottom of page with ID of 55937